swag-bi/swag/docs/index.md

 HTML, JavaScript, jQuery, d3, and AJAX are employed for the frontend.
 Dealing with web requests and responses is handled via the controller.
 The SWAG Engine conducts the main logic of SWAG and coordinates other modules.
-Reading RDF data, sending SPARQL queries, and obtaining results is carried out by the Data Handler module, where Apache Jena libraries are employed.
+Reading RDF data, sending SPARQL queries, and obtaining results are carried out by the Data Handler module, where Apache Jena libraries are employed.
 Generation of SPARQL queries is done by the SPARQL Generator module, which uses Apache Jena ARQ libraries for that purpose.

 The prototype depicts a particular SWAG using bird's eye view.